awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-public-key.rst

    :language: ruby

-Get the file contents as a string; get the public key from the file and create a new RSA key to encrypt the bucket item.
+Get the file contents as a string; get the public key from the file and create a new RSA key to encrypt the bucket object.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-add-cspk-item.rb
    :lines: 21,22,24
    :dedent: 0
    :language: ruby

-Create an |S3| encryption client and call :code:`put_object` to upload the item to the bucket.
+Create an |S3| encryption client and call :code:`put_object` to upload the object to the bucket.
 Finally, display a message to the user about the results.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-add-cspk-item.rb